gengjia0214/AIRoti/index.md

 [[_learn more..._]](dataset.md)

-### BLOG#2 - Moving Object Detection and Patch Classification
+### BLOG#2 - Moving Object Detection

 Moving object detection algorithm is able to efficiently generate object proposals.
 The proposed patches can then be classified by well-trained object classifier into classes of interests.

 [[_learn more..._]](modpc.md)

-### BLOG#3 - Would "Being Able to Detect" Be "Smart" Enough?